Fort McKay

 Fort McKay (/məˈkaɪ/ mə-KY) or Fort MacKay is a community in northeast Alberta, Canada, located at the confluence of the Athabasca and MacKay rivers.
 It is approximately 54 km north of Fort McMurray via Highway 63 and Fort McKay Road.
 The community has an elevation of 260 m.

 The majority of the community is an Indian settlement of the Fort McKay First Nation (FMFN).
 The smaller portion of the community, known as Fort MacKay before 2018, is located adjacent to the FMFN lands to the south within the Regional Municipality (RM) of Wood Buffalo.
 The portion of the community within the RM of Wood Buffalo is designated as a hamlet.

 History

-The community was named in 1912, after Dr. Williams Morrison MacKay, the first president of the Northern Alberta Medical Association.
+Around 1870, the Hudson's Bay Company founded a post called Old Red River House at the confluence of the Red (now called the MacKay River) and Athabasca rivers.
+It was also known as the Little Red River post, although another post at the confluence of Little Red River (now the Mikkwa River) and Peace River also went by the same name.
+The community was renamed in 1912 after Dr. William Morrison MacKay, the first president of the Northern Alberta Medical Association.
 The community's name is spelled Fort McKay by the Fort McKay First Nation.
 In August 2012, the Fort McKay Métis Community requested the RM of Wood Buffalo to change the name of the hamlet to Fort McKay.
 The change was recognized by the RM on January 22, 2018.